Bira/octopus-carnival/_drafts/wir-mm3-4e-meenlock.md

     - lets-read
 ---

 I don't remember seeing these things in earlier editions.
-Their lore is almost certainly new.
+Their lore feels new to me.

 ## The Lore